 - On the opposite coast, the all-inclusives in Puerto Vallarta, Nuevo Vallarta, and Riviera Nayarit, rarely suffer from seaweed problems that can sometimes plague the Caribbean side of Mexico.

-It’s also important to know that the government of Mexico, along with many in the tourism industry, are now spending millions of dollars to combat the problem.
+It’s also important to know that the government of popular Caribbean tourist destinations including Mexico, along with many in the tourism industry, are now spending millions of dollars to combat the problem.
 One solution being implemented is off-shore nets that will keep the stuff from hitting the beach.
-So we’re very hopeful that avoiding seaweed will soon be a problem of the past.